Wannabe-King/MindMemo/README.md

 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)
 - [Android Studio](https://developer.android.com/studio)

+After Setup, Download this project and use the flutter run command.
+(Make sure you have a mobile device connected with USB Debugging turned On)

-So make sure to run the APK and review the code, and give me some feedback 😊.
+So make sure to run the APK(to directly run on mobile devices) and review the code, and give me some feedback 😊.

 **APK:** [Touch Me!](https://drive.google.com/file/d/1XvQi0bHNuhJqpXPt8zU0cQc9zSHnPKJH/view?usp=drive_link)